jasonviipers/api/README.md

 - `GET /todos/:id` gets a todo by id
 - `PUT /todos/:id` updates a todo by id
 - `DELETE /todos/:id` deletes a todo by id -->

+- `POST /auth/register` creates a new user using `email or username` and `password` in the JSON body
+- `POST /auth/login` logs in a user using `email or username` and `password` in the JSON body
+- `GET /auth/verify-email/:verifyToken` refreshes the token using `refreshToken` in the params
+- `POST /auth/forgot-password` sends a reset password email using `email` in the JSON body
+- `POST /auth/reset-password/:resetToken` resets the password using `password` in the JSON body
+- `GET /auth/logout` logs out a user
+- `GET /auth/me` gets the current user
+- `GET /auth/refresh-token` refreshes the token